lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/contact/contact.rst

 Email
 =====

-Feel free to contact me by `email`_.
-I am always happy to read what you think about this website, or answer your LAMMPS-related questions.
+Feel free to contact me by `email`_ to tell me what you think about this website or ask me any LAMMPS-related questions.

 .. _email: simon.gravelle@live.fr